**Last updated on 1 June 2022**

 We share this data with a few third parties, who process it to give us better understanding.

 Some of our elearning content is developed on a contract basis for our customers.
-In these cases, we will share anonymous statistics on use of the elearning with those organisations.
+In these cases, we will share anonymous statistics on use of the elearning content with those organisations.

 We have made sure the third parties who are not in the EU protect the data to the same extent as companies in the EU.